replay9zz/rekobee_analyzer/README.md

 ```

 ### -c CAPTURE
+This is a wireshark `pcap` capture file.

 ### -s SECRET
+This operator uses for password.

 ### -o OUTPUT
+You can save the output to a file.

 ### -i INDEX
+The index of a initial ic2kp packet, 40 bytes in size.

 ### -v -vv VERBOSE
+You can verbose the output.

 ### --signature
+The magic signature that the client and server used during CHAP.

 ## Example
 ```bash